turingschool-examples/whats-cookin-starter-kit/README.md

 HTML
 CSS
 ## Wins:
-A consistent win would be the limitation of merge conflicts.
+A consistent win would be overcoming the limitation of merge conflicts.
 Each member created their own test, their own class, and their own webpage section.
 Using daily standup's our group was able to communicate effectively and minimize possibilities of major merge conflicts.
-As a group our second major win regarded the retrieval of our api data, once data became accessible outside of the fetch call our website gained practical functionality.
+As a group, our second major win was the retrieval of our api data, once data became accessible outside of the fetch call our website gained practical functionality.

 ## Challenges:
 The greatest challenges were...